zaidmehdi/arabic-dialect-classifier/README.md

 I used the language model `https://huggingface.co/moussaKam/AraBART` to extract features from the input text by taking the output of its last hidden layer.
 I used these vector embeddings as the input for a Multinomial Logistic Regression to classify the input text into one of the 21 dialects (Countries).

-For more detail, please refer to the docs directory.
+For more details, please refer to the docs directory.

 ## References
 - <a name="cite-mageed-2021"></a>